matn7/CS-Notes/src/main/java/angular/README.md

 ## Session Storage

-- Associate with browser window
+- Associate with browser window.
-- Allows us access to session storage object
+- Allows us to access to session storage object.
-- When close browser no session is reloaded
+- When close browser no session is reloaded.

-- You can only access data from Local/Session Storage that was set from your website
+- You can only access data from `Local/Session Storage` that was set from your website.
 - Values set into Local Storage persist across browser restarts.
 Hence, it's less secure!

 ```ts